 Click on this link and have the browser window open and handy so you can see the current one you are reading from and the new one where you would add/change values.
 The link is to the actual documentation website we would use to make the requests.

 Step 2: Get an authentication token from Tesla servers

 You should see the screen above.
 The left side of it is the actual documentation and every request is explained in detail there.
 On the right side is the console where we would actually perform the requests and see the responses.
 Since the link already pointed to the Get an Access Token request it is already open and ready to be executed on the right side.
 The header information is already added as well as the majority of the body.
 What is only missing is your email and password.
 Enter those where it says “YOUR_EMAIL” and “YOUR_PASSWORD” and click on the “Call Resource”.
 Again no information is kept on your request.
 Your credentials are simply passed through to Tesla from the Apiary servers.
 You should see the following response in the console section:

 You should get a 200 response from the server (see the red rectangle in the image above).
 This means we did everything correctly and we now have received an authentication token from the Tesla servers.
 This is the access_token in the Response Body above (masked in this example).
 Copy the value of that access_token (copy the text between the “” for the access_token key).

 Step 3: Get the list of vehicles using the token

 Now that we have the token we would go to the Vehicles part of the documentation and click on the List all Vehicles request:

-In the console section we would go to the Headers tab and for the Authorization key we would set the value to be: Bearer and the token we copied from Step 1.
-That is all you need before clicking on the Call Resource again to this time get the list of vehicles.
+In the console section, we would go to the Headers tab and for the Authorization key, we would set the value to be: Bearer and the token we copied from Step 1.
+That is all you need before clicking on the Call Resource again to this time to get the list of vehicles.
 Note that the Authorization value should not contain double quotes etc. Should be simply Bearer followed by space and the token value from Step 1.
 When you are done you should see something like this in the response:

 Step 4: Using the id_s to get vehicle data